 3. Learn the facts and statistics about the need.
 Knowledge is power!
 The more you know about the need for older child adoption, the more you are better able to communicate with others regarding what is going on with older children within the foster care system.

 4. If you know a positive story about the adoption of an older child or teenager, share it.
-Far too often, we hear about negative experiences, but there are many positive ones that need to be told.
+Far too often, we hear about negative experiences, but many positive ones need to be told.
 If you have adopted an older child or teenager, share your story!
 It matters.

 5. Consider volunteering for an organization that supports older youth in care, and share your experience with others.
 Once you get to know the kids, you will have first-hand information about who they are and about their situations in life.

-The need for awareness of adoption of older children and teenagers should not just be a focus for the month of November, but for every month of the year.
+The need for awareness of adopting older children and teenagers should not just be a focus for November, but every month of the year.
 Youth who age out of the foster care system are at greater risk for impoverishment, criminal activity, human trafficking, and homelessness.
 These youths deserve the opportunity to have a soft place to land when they need it.

 If you desire and can adopt, then go for it.
-If not, there are still lots of ways that you can help to make the difference in the life of a child.
+If not, there are still lots of ways that you can help to make a difference in the life of a child.